There are many career opportunities for technical writers this year.

 They mention they find technical writing a “satisfying challenge,” which speaks volumes about their motivation.

-And that’s exactly what you want: someone who is in this field by choice and feels engaged with their work.
+And that's exactly what you want: someone who chose this field and feels engaged with their work.

 Too many managers and CEOs consider technical writing a “lonely profession” and neglect to ask candidates if they’re good collaborators.